cnr-ibba/BIOINFO-guidelines/docs/terminal/ssh.rst

 `Putty <https://www.putty.org/>`__ and `WinSCP <https://winscp.net/eng/index.php>`__
-are respectively two softwares for two different tasks: the first connects to the remote server and gives you only a terminal; The second could be useful for data transfer between remote and local directories.
+are respectively two softwares for two different tasks: the first connects to the remote servers and gives you only a terminal; The second could be useful for data transfer between remote and local directories.

 Generate a public key pair with PuttyGen